New York Statutory Rape Laws

 Named after Shakespeare's young lovers, "Romeo and Juliet" laws are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.

 New York doesn't have a Romeo and Juliet exception for consensual sex between minors or those close in age.
 However, as seen above, state laws take into account the parties ages when doling out punishments.
 For instance, third-degree sexual abuse is a low-level misdemeanor and involves a minor who is 15 or 16 and someone who is less than five years older than the minor.
-The same is true for consensual sex between a minor who is 11, 12, 13, or 14 years old, and a defendant who is younger than 17.
+The same is true for consensual sex between a minor who is 11, 12, 13, or 14 years old and a defendant who is younger than 17.

-For these close-in-age relationships, although the parties are protected from felony prosecution, they may nonetheless be charged for a misdemeanor, as outlined above.
+For these close-in-age relationships, although the parties are protected from felony prosecution, they may nonetheless be charged with a misdemeanor, as outlined above.
 Sexual activity with a person younger than 11, however, always constitutes a felony, and a conviction can result in up to 25 years in prison, depending on the facts of the case.

-Sex Offender Registration for Statutory Rape
+Is Sex Offender Registration Required for Statutory Rape in New York?

-The Sex Offender Registration Act requires, in addition to the applicable fines and incarceration time, people convicted of certain sex crimes (including statutory rape) to register as sex offenders.
+The Sex Offender Registration Act requires, in addition to the applicable fines and incarceration time, people convicted of certain sexual crimes (including statutory rape) to register as sex offenders.
 Depending on the level of offense, registration lasts from 20 years to life.
 Failure to register can result in additional felony charges.
-Juveniles who have been adjudicated as youthful offenders or juvenile delinquents have no requirement to register.
-However, a juvenile tried and convicted as an adult of a sex crime must register.

 (N.Y.
-Penal Law §§ 70.00, -.15; 130.00, -.20, -.25, -.30, -.35, -.40, -.45, -.50, -.55, -.60, -.65; N.Y.
+Penal Law §§ 70.00, 70.02, 70.15, 70.80, 130.00, 130.05, 130.20, 130.25, 130.30, 130.35, 130.55, 130.60, 130.65; N.Y.
 Correct.
-Law §§ 168 to 168-t (2021).)
+Law §§ 168 to 168-t (2025).)

 Get Professional Help